After the Great Recession, the Great Regression?

 Greek Prime Minister George Papandreou, one of Europe's few remaining socialist government chiefs, lamented in Davos that the global crisis had speeded a race to the bottom in labour standards and social protection in the developed world.

-Emerging countries such as China and India had achieved competitiveness through low wages, no collective bargaining, little or no and social insurance and disregard for the environment in exploiting resources and production.
+Emerging countries such as China and India had achieved competitiveness through low wages, no collective bargaining, little or no healthcare and social insurance and disregard for the environment in exploiting resources and production.

 “The question for Europe is: do we emulate that model? … because what we are seeing is on the one hand a race to the bottom at the level of the middle class and working class, and at the other end a race to the top,” Papandreou said.